pydantic/pydantic/docs/usage/models.md

 of the resultant model instance will conform to the field types defined on the model.

 !!! note
-    Pydantic is primarily a parsing library, **not a validation library**.
+    Pydantic is primarily a parsing and transformation library, **not a validation library**.
     Validation is a means to an end: building a model which conforms to the types and constraints provided.

     In other words, Pydantic guarantees the types and constraints of the output model, not the input data.